ginopalazzo/ginopalazzo.github.io/_posts/2017-11-20-jekyll-color-code-categories.markdown

   - categories
 {% endhighlight %}

-For displaying the category in a post or in the home page, the snippet that I came with is the following (probably a better solution could be thought):
+For displaying the category in a post or in the home page, the snippet that I came up with is the following (probably a better solution could be thought up):

 {% highlight liquid %}
     {{ "{% for category in page.categories " }}%}